pantheon-systems/update-tool/README.md

 ## Authentication

-There are two ways to provide authentication credentials when using the updatinate commands.
+There are two ways to provide authentication credentials when using the Update Tool commands.

 - Environment variable: Define `GITHUB_TOKEN` with the apporpriate personal access token.
-- On-disk cache: See [updatinate.yml](updatinate.yml) for the location to store the personal access token.
+- On-disk cache: See [update-tool.yml](update-tool.yml) for the location to store the personal access token.
 Use the `--as` option to select between different cache locations.

 The authentication credentials you will need can be found in the production Vault: `secret/securenotes/github_user__pantheon-upstream`